Fight Traffic Ticket in HawaiiPage OverviewSUMMARY: How to Fight a Traffic Ticket in Hawaii

 Learn more below

-Fighting your ticket in court means appearing before a judge and providing testimony, witnesses, and evidence proving your innocence.
-(Some people hire traffic ticket lawyers to represent them.
-The judge will then make a judgment, which means he’ll either find you guilty and tell you about the fines and penalties you must deal with or find you not guilty.
+Fighting your Hawaii traffic ticket in court means appearing before a judge and providing testimony, witnesses, and evidence proving your innocence.
+(Some people hire traffic ticket lawyers to represent them.)
+The judge will then make a judgment, which means he'll either find you guilty and tell you about the fines and penalties you must deal with or find you not guilty.

 Some drivers are offered plea bargains with lesser penalties.

-Generally, the process to admit guilt but explain yourself in court is similar.
+Generally, the process of admitting guilt but explaining yourself in court is similar to above.

 Pleading Guilty or No Contest

-Unless your ticket states you must appear in court (such as for a “traffic crime”), chances are you can plead guilty and pay your HI traffic ticket online―never stepping foot in a courthouse.
+Unless your HI traffic ticket states you must appear in court (such as for a “traffic crime"), chances are you can plead "guilty" and pay your fine online; never stepping foot in a courthouse.

 Avoid Additional Charges

 Regardless of how you choose to plead, make sure you respond in the allotted amount of time.
-Your ticket should have a response date printed on it (for some, this might be a hearing date).
-Failing to respond on time or show up to court typically results in a default guilty judgment, and puts you at risk for an arrest warrant and license suspension or revocation.
+Your Hawaii traffic ticket should have a response date printed on it (for some, this might be a hearing date).
+Failing to respond on time or show up to court typically results in a default "guilty" judgment, and puts you at risk for an arrest warrant and driver's license suspension or revocation.

-NOTE: Should you miss your date, you or your attorney can use Forms 1D-P-1191-1D-P-1193, or the Motion to Set Aside Default Judgment.
+NOTE: Should you miss your deadline date, you or your attorney can use the Motion to Set Aside Default Judgment Entered in Traffic Infraction Case, and Appearance Bond (Form 1D-P-1191 to 1D-P-1193).

 Determine Where to Plead

-Check your ticket for information about which district court is handling your citation.
+Check your HI traffic ticket for information about which district court is handling your citation.

 How you inform the court depends on your situation.